Total internal reflection: Derivation of evanescent wave

-So the evanescent wave is a plane sinewave traveling in the x direction, with an amplitude that decays exponentially in the y direction (cf. Fig. 9).
+So the evanescent wave is a plane sinewave traveling in the x direction, with an amplitude that decays exponentially in the y direction (Fig. 9).
 It is evident that the energy stored in this wave likewise travels in the x direction and does not cross the interface.
 Hence the Poynting vector generally has a component in the x direction, but its y component averages to zero (although its instantaneous y component is not identically zero).